victorshinya/awesome-ibmcloud/README.md

 * [Documentation](https://cloud.ibm.com/docs) - Learn more about a specific service reading the service's documentation.
 * [Getting Started with IBM Cloud](https://cloud.ibm.com/docs/overview/ibm-cloud-platform.html) - What is the IBM Cloud platform?
+* [IBM Cloud Architecture Center](https://www.ibm.com/cloud/architecture/architectures) - IBM's architectures provide practices for building apps on the cloud.
+The reference architectures define the basic pattern, while implementations provide specific technology, practices, and tool choices to build and deploy that pattern.
 * [IBM Cloud Blog](https://www.ibm.com/blogs/bluemix) - How-tos, news, and announcements for IBM Cloud.
 * [IBM Cloud Favorites](https://ibm.biz/ibmcloudhelp) - A list of links and resources about IBM Cloud Platform.
 * [IBM Cloud What's new](https://www.ibm.com/cloud-computing/learn-more/new/) - Stay up to date with the latest on IBM Cloud products and services.